Home / Recipes / Course / Appetizers & Snacks / Italian Pickled Eggplant

 How to store it

-The jars can be kept in a cool dark pantry and will keep for up to 6 months.
+The jars can be kept in a cool dark pantry and will keep for up to 6 months, be sure to taste and smell before eating, if there is any sign of mold discard.
 Once open, make sure you cover the eggplant completely in oil before closing and store in the fridge for 5-6 days.

 So if you want to try using up some eggplant this summer why not try this Italian Pickled Eggplant and let me know what you think.
 Buon Appetito!